 Michael L. Kent is a Professor of Public Relations in Public Relations and Adverting, School of the Arts and Media, Faculty of Arts and Social Sciences, at UNSW (University of New South Wales) in Sydney.

 Kent received his PhD from Purdue University, his MS from the University of Oregon, and his BA from the University of Alaska Fairbanks.
-Kent conducts research on dialogue, engagement, social media and new technology, international and intercultural communication, and other areas.
+Kent conducts research on dialogue, engagement, social media and new technology, theory, international and intercultural communication, and other areas.
 Kent’s research focuses on the relational and social aspects of dialogue and technology.
 His examination of new technologies goes back to early search engine technology and has included studies of web communication, blogs, social media, visibility, social network analysis, and other technology focused projects.

 Kent’s key scholarly contributions include recognizing the importance of mediated technology to public relations, and advancing dialogic theory as a normative model for enacting ethical and effective public relations.
 Kent’s academic training in human communication, and rhetorical theory and criticism, provided the critical skills needed to understand the nascent World Wide Web, and to conduct theory building in public relations.
 Over the last 20-years, dialogic theory has moved from an interesting concept in public relations to one of the central theories guiding research and empirical exploration in the field.
 Several of Kent’s recent articles have examined an assortment of metaphorical models for thinking about dialogue and engagement and include a Homo-Dialogicus vs. Homo-Economicus approach, a Rhizomatous approach, and using Shiva the Destroyer as a critical model for understanding dialogic theory.